-As a passionate and vocal advocate for respectful connected parenting, and as the mother of a PDA child on the spectrum, one of the questions I often hear is "What about when a child "needs consequences?
+As a passionate and vocal advocate for respectful connected parenting, and as the neurodivergent mother of a PDA Autistic tween and a pre-diagnosed ADHD child.... one of the questions I often hear is "What about when a child "needs consequences?
 What about when they NEED to be punished?
 What do you do then?
 Because sometimes 'a talk and a hug' isn't enough you know.
 I want MY kids to grow up to be good people not spoiled brats"

-If you ask most who are advocates for consequences or punishment of children what they believe the purpose is, they'll inevitably say something about teaching that actions have consequences and give an adult example like “if you speed you get a ticket not a cozy heart to heart and a hug”
+If you ask most who are advocates for consequences or punishment of children what they believe the purpose is, they'll inevitably say something about teaching that actions have consequences and give an adult example like “if you get caught speeding you get a ticket not a cozy heart to heart and a hug”

 You know what though?
 Kids aren't stupid, and kids are not adults!

 Kids know that actions have consequences because they are literally hard wired to learn that naturally.
 It is fundamental to survival as a human.
 All those times your infant dropped a toy and you picked it up again?
 100x in a row?
 Cause & effect.
 You didn't have to "teach" your child that, you only had to support their innate learning efforts.
 Likewise, kids don't need to be penalized, shamed, isolated, OR stickered, rewarded, and praised to learn about actions & consequences.
 Kids *do* need us to gently help them connect the dots sometimes between their choices and the impact of their choices.
 They do need our guidance in how to make things right when they go wrong.
 And they do need us to help them see what all their options are then give them space to practice making choices of increasing significance for themselves.
 When we attempt to teach our kids about actions & consequences through punishments aka artificially imposed consequences though, we're actually teaching kids that the person in power is allowed to control the person with less power.
 Not the intended lesson at all.